 Categories

-The design of Digital Journeys is informed by goal-setting theory, which emphasises the importance of clarity and specificity in supporting learning.
+The design of Digital Journeys is informed by goal-setting theory, which emphasises the importance of instructional clarity in supporting learning.
 Locke and Latham argue that effective goals are those that are “specific and challenging” rather than vague, as they “direct attention, mobilise effort, and encourage persistence” (Locke and Latham, 2002, p.
 705).
 In educational contexts, unclear goals can increase anxiety and cognitive overload, as students expend effort deciding how to begin rather than engaging meaningfully with learning tasks.
 Within Digital Journeys, this theory is applied by making digital expectations explicit at each project stage, linking tasks to appropriate software, and visualising progression through a structured roadmap.
-In this sense, the resource functions as a goal-clarification tool, helping students translate abstract assessment briefs into concrete, achievable digital actions.
+In this sense, the resource functions as a goal-clarification tool, helping students translate abstract assessment briefs into concrete, achievable actions.

 Finally, the project is grounded in principles of accessibility and inclusion, responding to digital literacy gaps that can disadvantage some learners.
 The UAL Inclusive Teaching and Learning Framework emphasises the importance of designing learning resources that “anticipate and remove barriers to learning, rather than responding to them after the fact” (University of the Arts London, n.d.).
 In this context, Digital Journeys prioritises clear visual communication, legible design, and transparency of expectations in order to support equitable access to digital knowledge.
 This approach aligns with hooks’ argument that inclusive education should enable learners to “claim ownership of knowledge rather than merely consuming information passively” (hooks, 1994, p.
 14).
 From a design perspective, Norman similarly argues that well-designed systems make actions visible and understandable, noting that “the real problem with interfaces is not that they are complex, but that they are confusing” (Norman, 2013, p.
 9).
 By making digital workflows explicit and visually navigable, Digital Journeys aims to reduce barriers to independent learning and support students in engaging more confidently with creative software within fashion education.